 If a loved one passes away and you receive a payment from their life insurance policy, do you have to pay tax on the amount?

 The short answer, however, is that beneficiaries won’t pay income or capital gains tax on life insurance payouts that they receive from a policyholder.
-Here’s what you need to know about tax and life insurance.
+However, tax implications can be affected by the way that you have structured your life insurance policy that can affect the payout.
+Here is what you need to know.

 Are life insurance payouts taxed?